 "we believe in the power of transforming lives through a Christ-centered education.
 These women have showN a strong desire to improve their lives by seeking an education and we are thrilled to be part of that."

-~Dr. Terry Seufferlein, YC professor of Bible
+~Dr. Terry Seufferlein, Associate Professor of Bible

 Located at the Nebraska Correctional Center for Women in York

 Three year program to earn an associate’s degree

 Cost: $2,550 per student per year (total with 12 students is $30,600)